emtee40/ocaml-dkml/README.md

 | `$(opam var prefix)/share/dkml-base-compiler/mlcross/<ABI>/lib/ocaml` | OCaml target ABI libraries.
 Ex. `unix.cmxa` |

 All ABI names are compatible with [dkml-c-probe](https://github.com/diskuv/dkml-c-probe#readme).
-The target ABI folders will not be present if DKML does not support cross-compiling on the host ABI.
+The target ABI folders will not be present if DkML does not support cross-compiling on the host ABI.
 Currently only macOS has a target ABI.

 There is another Opam package [conf-dkml-cross-toolchain](https://github.com/diskuv/conf-dkml-cross-toolchain)